Joe Gelhardt: Leeds United

 On 10 August 2020, Gelhardt signed a four-year contract with Premier League club Leeds United.
 He made his senior debut for Leeds United on 21 September 2021 as a second-half substitute for Mateusz Klich in the EFL Cup third round match against EFL Championship side Fulham.
 The match ended 0–0 with Leeds winning 6–5 on penalties, Gelhardt scoring the seventh of Leeds' eight penalties.
 Gelhardt made his Premier League debut for Leeds on 16 October as a second-half substitute in the 1–0 defeat to Southampton.
-On 11 December 2021, Gelhardt scored his first goal for Leeds in a 2–3 away league defeat to rivals Chelsea. and he netted his second on 13 March 2022: a dramatic added-time 2-1 winner at Elland Road against Norwich City.
+On 11 December 2021, Gelhardt scored his first goal for Leeds in a 2–3 away league defeat to rivals Chelsea and he netted his second on 13 March 2022: a dramatic added-time 2–1 winner at Elland Road against Norwich City.

 In the 2022–23 season, Gelhardt's 10 appearances through the end of October were mostly limited to late substitutions, mostly for Sinisterra and Rodrigo, allowing little time for him to impress himself on the direction of the game.

+Loan to Sunderland

 On 27 January 2023, Gelhardt joined Championship play-off pushing side Sunderland on loan until the end of the 2022–23 season.
-He scored his first goal for Sunderland on 21 February 2023 in a 2-1 defeat to Rotherham United.
+He scored his first goal for Sunderland on 21 February 2023 in a 2–1 defeat to Rotherham United.

+Return to Leeds

+Under new manager Daniel Farke, Gerhardt did not feature prominently in the 2023–24 season, and even less frequently during the first five months of the 2024–25 season, making only two league appearances as a late substitute.

+Loan to Hull City

+On 15 January 2025, Gelhardt joined fellow Championship side Hull City on loan until the end of the 2024–25 season.
+He made his debut on 18 January 2025, as a 63rd-minute substitute for Mason Burstow in the 1–0 away win against Millwall.
+He made his full debut on 21 January scoring Hull's goal in the 2–1 home defeat by Queens Park Rangers.

+On 9 August 2025, Gelhardt returned to Hull City on a season-long loan spell.